wildlyinaccurate/wildlyinaccurate.github.io/_posts/2014-05-25-a-hackers-guide-to-git.markdown

 <pre class="no-highlight">$ git checkout master
 $ git checkout -b foo-tmp</pre>

-{% image src: /assets/foo-tmp.png alt: "Node graph -- after creating foo-tmp" %}
+{% image path: assets/foo-tmp.png alt: "Node graph -- after creating foo-tmp" %}

 Now that we have a base on commit _F_, we can `cherry-pick` all of `foo`'s commits on top of it.

 <pre class="no-highlight">$ git cherry-pick C D</pre>

-{% image src: /assets/cherry-pick-c-d.png alt: "Node graph -- after cherry-picking C and D" %}
+{% image path: assets/cherry-pick-c-d.png alt: "Node graph -- after cherry-picking C and D" %}

 Now all that's left to do is point `foo` at commit **D'**, and delete the temporary branch `foo-tmp`.
 We do this with the `reset` command, which points `HEAD` (and therefore the current branch) at a specified commit.
 The `--hard` flag ensures our working tree is updated as well.